- Entrance Exams

 Age Limit and Relaxation

-JRF: The age of the candidate should not be more than 30 years as on 1st December, 2019.
+JRF: The age of the candidate should not be more than 30 years as on 1st December of the preceding year.
 A relaxation of age upto 5 years

 is provided to the candidates belonging to OBC (Non-creamy layer, as per